ritvikrao/public_systems_projects/Lab9_Parallel/README.md

 - Run the program with `./omp1`.

 **Discuss with your partner and answer:** *answer in a sentence here, what your output is, and whether the expected output is what you would expect.*
+*The output returns the hello worlds of different processors.
+The expected output would return each thread in order, but this is not true because some threads are faster than others.*

 #### Example 2 - For-loops